pangenome/pggb/README.md

 ./pggb -i data/HLA/DRB1-3123.fa.gz -p 70 -s 500 -n 10 -t 16 -V 'gi|568815561' -o out -M
 ```

 This yields a variation graph in GFA format, a multiple sequence alignment in MAF format (`-M`), and several diagnostic images (all in the directory `out/`).
+We specify `-n` because the sequences do not follow [PanSN-spec](https://github.com/pangenome/PanSN-spec), so the number of haplotypes can not be automatically computed.
 We also call variants with `-V` with respect to the reference `gi|568815561`.

 ### 1D graph visualization